Emjiii/Mobile_Logic_Gates_Simulator/README.md

 The system follows a modular architecture comprising:

-- **Frontend**: Built with React for an interactive and responsive user interface.
+- **Frontend**: Built with React Native Expo Go for an interactive and responsive user interface.
 - **Backend**: Provides real-time data handling and logic processing, ensuring correctness and consistency.
 - **API Integration**: Connects the frontend and backend for dynamic updates and user input handling.